Oahu Visitors Guide: Guide to Whale Watching on Oahu

 If you love nature and want to enjoy a truly memorable experience in Hawaii, consider going whale watching.
 See this, Oahu Travel Blog article, ‘Guide to Whale Watching on Oahu,’ to learn more about where and how to view some of the most beautiful creatures on our planet.

-These are unusual times we find ourselves living in, with restrictions being put in place and lifted with little notice, so please be sure to confirm operating hours before visiting any of the attractions mentioned in this article.
+These are unusual times so with restrictions being put in place and lifted with little notice, please confirm the operating hours before visiting any of the tours, venues or attractions mentioned in this article.

 Whales are magical creatures and to see them in the wild, swimming, playing, feeding is such a memorable experience.
 With so much mass to move about the water, it’s amazing that whales can be so graceful.
 But, one thing you’ll notice when you go on a whale watching tour off of Oahu is that these creatures exude grace.
 And, beauty.